-A victim-centered approach to interviewing in these cases is crucial.
-Every effort should be made to first meet a victim's basic needs prior to an interview.
-Important steps and considerations for the interview include:

-- □ Work at the victim's pace; - Establish a rapport with the victim before the interview; - Explain the process and why questions are necessary; - Allow the victim to ask questions before beginning the interview; - □ Encourage the victim to provide comprehensive details about their victimization; - Ask the victim about sensory details that are often imprinted and recalled more vividly after experiencing a traumatic event, such as visual images, smells, sounds, or sense of touch; - Minimize interruption while the victim is answering a question, and instead, ask followup questions after the victim has concluded their answer; - Acknowledge the impact of trauma during the interview including on one's ability to recall events in chronological order; and - Recognize that all individuals respond uniquely to trauma and do not rely solely on the individual's emotional response or lack thereof to evaluate credibility.
+Sexual orientation; Prior experience with the justice system or law enforcement Immigration status; Any other factors that may impact a victim's ability to provide clear and concise details of their victimization. to first meet a ered approach to interviewing in these cases is crucial.
+Every effort should be made victim's basic needs prior to an interview.
+Important steps and considerations for the interview include: Work at the victim's pace; Establish a rapport with the victim before the interview; Explain the process and why questions are necessary; Allow the victim to ask questions before beginning the interview; Encourage the victim to provide comprehensive details about their victimization; Ask the victim about sensory details that are often imprinted and recalled more vividly after experiencing a traumatic event, such as visual images, smells, sounds, or sense of touch; Minimize interruption while the victim is answering a question, and instead, ask follow-up questions after the victim has concluded their answer; Acknowledge the impact of trauma during the interview including on one's ability to recall events in chronological order; Recognize that all individuals respond uniquely to trauma and do not rely solely on the individual's emotional response or lack thereof to evaluate credibility.